Make your travelling easier by downloading these apps to your iPhone or Android. Here are my top ten cool, free travel apps in 2019. (Now 2023!)

 7. City Mapper

-Citymapper makes it as number 7 on our best travel apps in 2019 list.
+Citymapper makes it as number 7 on our best travel apps in this list.
 It is an excellent app for navigating public transport and walking directions.
-Just make sure you have data, because this doesn’t save offline like Google Trips.
+Just make sure you have access to the internet, because this doesn’t save offline like Google Trips.
 It integrates data for all urban modes of transport, from walking and cycling to driving, with an emphasis on public transport.
 It operates by free mobile app and a desktop website, in competition with Google Maps.

 8. Airbnb App

-If you don’t know what Airbnb is in 2019, sorry I can’t help you.
+If you don’t know what Airbnb is, sorry I can’t help you.
 I rarely do hotels, I love apartments.
-And when you use Airbnb, they are quite cheaper than hotels.
-It is for this reason this unique app makes it into our number 8 of our best travel apps in 2019.
+And when you use Airbnb, they are cheaper than hotels.
+It is for this reason this unique app makes it into our number 8 of our best travel apps.

 There are horror stories though, so I’d advice you to be careful when you choose to stay in someone’s home.